apigee-127/volos-connectors/volos-mailer/README.md

 ### Simple example without Apigee Vault

 The example below shows a simple usage of the ``volos-mailer`` connector using the ``http`` module to proxy requests to the connector.

-Note that you need to specify your credentials and the mail service endpoint in plaintext (not a best practice).
+>In this example, credentials and the mail server endpoint are specified in plaintext.
+This is not a best practice.

 ```
-var mailerConnector = require('volos-mailer');
+var nodemailerConnector = require('volos-mailer');
 var http = require('http');

 var profile = {